akatalepsia/akatalepsia.github.io/_posts/2017-02-10-puerto-rico.md

 ![post](/images/posts/2017/2017-02/DSC_5447.jpg)

+---

+Our last couple days were relaxed --- filled with strolls along the beach and around Condado, food, and sun.
 Our final dinner in Puerto Rico was at [Perla](https://www.yelp.com/biz/perla-san-juan), probably the most beautiful building housing a restaurant that I’ve seen.
 Everything about the place was stunning, from the aqua-tinged shell walls to our seats overlooking a large stretch of ocean and beach.

 ![post](/images/posts/2017/2017-02/DSC_5505.jpg)